-We changed stress checks from the previous paper format to a web format and improved the system so that analysis results can be fed back immediately.
+The "Stress Check" will be changed to a web-based system from 2021, and are improving the system so that analysis results can be provided as feedback immediately.
 We also built in a system where an occupational health physician follows up as necessary.
 We have also facilitated group analysis and put measures in place to provide feedback to the workplace in order to improve the work environment.
 Furthermore, we have introduced an in-house mental health physician system and are clarifying various aspects of diagnoses and policies.
-For employees who return to work after a leave of absence, the "Rework Program" helps prevent a relapse.
-The relevant manager, Human Resources Division, and occupational health physician cooperate to support the individual for about a year after his or her return to the job.
+For employees who return to work after a leave of absence, the "Rework Program" helps prevent a relapse and The relevant manager, Human Resources Strategy Division, and occupational health physician cooperate to support the individual for about a year after his or her return to the job.